 In the tourism industry, change is the name of the game.
 Gone are the days when travelers would seek out the grandest, shiniest, and brightest hotels as their temporary abode.
 In 2020, at a time when pop culture norms such as minimalism have hit an all-time high in popularity, tourists have shifted their view to the more homely, cozy, and aesthetic options of homestays for short-term rentals.

 Setting up your property for short-term rental may be a bit daunting for first-timers, but don’t worry.
-This guide will give you tips on how you can do this.
+This guide will give you tips on vacation rental property management.

 Ensure your guests’ health